w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 Header name: `baggage`

+In order to increase interoperability across multiple protocols and encourage successful integration, implementations SHOULD keep the header name lowercase.

 # Header Content

 This section uses the Augmented Backus-Naur Form (ABNF) notation of [[!RFC5234]], including the DIGIT rule in <a data-cite='!RFC5234#appendix-B.1'>appendix B.1 for RFC5234</a>.
 It also includes the `OWS` rule (optional whitespace) from <a data-cite='!RFC7230#whitespace'>RFC7230 section 3.2.3</a>.